 - If a TROP plan is being recommended to you, calculate the total premium outflow over the policy term and compare it against a pure-term plan plus the equivalent amount invested in a PPF or similar instrument.

-- For Poorna Suraksha (CI+term hybrid), ask the SBI Life advisor for the plan UIN and verify it against the IRDAI registered products database before proceeding.
+- For Poorna Suraksha (CI+term hybrid), verify the plan UIN (111N110V03) on the IRDAI registered products database before proceeding.

 - Consult the how to buy term insurance guide before finalising your application.